Limboid/the-artificial-experience/README.md

     - `Advantage` directly includes the wrapped environment's Nth-order reward advantage in the observation space.
     - `ObserveActions` feeds the agent's actions into the next interaction step observation.
     - `PredictInputs` expects and rewards agents for predicting the next input values.
-    - `ImaginaryEnv` uses a prediction agents to generate imaginary environments.
+    - `Imaginary` uses a prediction agents to generate imaginary environments.
     - `StaticTimescaled` allows tuning the amount of 'ponder' steps that a model gets between external environment interactions.
 Inputs can be dropped or repeated.
 Outputs can be averaged, max pooled, min pooled, randomly selected, or last index selected along the time dimension.
     - `DynamicTimescaled` is like `StaticTimescaled` but it gives the agent the ability to observe and modify its external environment interaction timescale.
     - `PenalizeCompute` decreases reward proportional to the amount of compute used since the last interaction.
 This penalizes the agent (such as in a `DynamicTimescaled`) for using too much compute.
     - `ReplayBuffer`: a wrapper that stores and replays observation-action-reward trajectories.
 Can save/load from disk.
 Extendable for real-time monitoring.
+    - `Lambda` allows arbitrary code to modify the observations and actions as they are passed along the pipeline.

 ## Suggestions for developing general agents
 - Get a good training pipeline established including sanity checks with personal qualitative observation.